MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-proxy-internet-windows-defender-advanced-threat-protection.md

 ---

-# Configure Windows Defender ATP endpoint proxy and Internet connectivity settings
+# Configure endpoint proxy and Internet connectivity settings

 **Applies to:**